oelmekki/darwinjs-rails/README.md

 Beside selectors configuration, views are responsible for DOM manipulation.
-It means that controllers call views upon interuptions to alter page content (like the two methods in previous view, used by previous controller).
+It means that controllers call views upon interuptions to alter page content (like the three methods in previous view, used by previous controller).
 It also means that views are responsible for setting up and tearing down the page, reflecting progressive enhancement and graceful degradation :